Spiced ginger cookies are freezer friendly so stash away. You'll then have plenty to pull out for the Christmas cookie tray.

 - In a second bowl stir together flour, brown sugar, ginger, baking soda, cinnamon, salt, pepper, and cloves.
 Set aside.

 - Stir egg into cooled molasses mixture.
 Stir in flour mixture until combined.
 Divide dough in half.
-On waxed paper, shape each dough half into a 1-1/2-inch square log, about 5-1/2 inches long.
+On parchment or waxed paper, shape each dough half into a 1-1/2-inch square log, about 5-1/2 inches long.
 Wrap; chill in freezer about 30 minutes or until dough is firm enough to slice.

 - Preheat oven to 375 degrees F. Slice logs into 18-inch slices (reshaping logs as necessary).
 Place 1 inch apart on ungreased cookie sheets.
 Prick each several times with a fork.
 Bake for 8 to 10 minutes or until edges are firm and lightly browned.
 Transfer to wire racks.
 Cool completely.
 Sprinkle with powdered sugar.
 Makes about 4 dozen.